 • Will a farmer understand scanning, tagging, blockchain, and other anti-counterfeit technologies?
 Will farmers be comfortable getting on board with the use of apps?
 Is it feasible to invest in anti-counterfeit technology when many farmers do not have internet access?
 While the concerns are valid, the scenario has been slowly changing.
 Today, many farmers use smartphones and are adept with technology.
 They can access information on the agro-chemical products with just a click.
 So with user-friendly apps and seamless anti-counterfeit technology, manufacturers can arrest the counterfeit pesticides market.
 ACVISS has had vast experience working with blue-collar workers like farmers, electricians, laborers, and more.
 With a nuanced understanding of the unique challenges that farmers face in accessing technology, ACVISS has developed apps that work offline.
 The data gets uploaded on the server when the internet is available.

-Retailers and the gap in supply chain
+Retailers and the gap in the supply chain

 • Farmers trust local retailers and dealers.
 Retailers are the entry point for most counterfeit pesticides.
 Given the fragmented supply chain and poor packaging, tampering with pesticide packets is easy.
 Retailers use look-alike packaging for duplicate pesticides.
 The packages look like the original product, making it difficult for farmers to distinguish between genuine and fake products.
-Without overt and covert markers and lack of traceability across the supply chain, duplicate products seamlessly enter the supply chain.
+Without overt and covert markers and a lack of traceability across the supply chain, duplicate products seamlessly enter the supply chain.

 Counterfeit while outsourcing